valeriosouza/back-to-the-future/readme.txt

 1. Post scheduled for October 21, 2015, the date movie Back to the future.

+1. Movie image from back to the future where it shows the date of the future.

 == For Developers ==

 On your template, just simply add the string 'post_status=future' to your WP_Query